There is something timeless about a shortbread cookie. But press an edible flower petal into that golden butter dough and suddenly, it becomes art.

 Our Garden To Table Fresh Flowers

-Easily obtained in a window box, outdoor garden or just a few pots indoors.
+These can be edible flowers that are easily obtained from a window box, an outdoor garden, or just a few pots indoors.

 Having grown up in a Middle Eastern influenced home, we always had desserts flavored with rosewater or orange blossom water.

-Fast forward to 2023, and I now have baskets of nasturtium growing in my tiny greenhouse.
+Fast forward to 2023, and I now have baskets of nasturtium growing in my tiny greenhouse, because they are so easy to grow in the dead of winter, and adjust quickly to be moved outdoors when spring returns.

-Shortbread Dough Is Perfect For A Round Cookie Cutter
+Shortbread Dough Is Perfect For A Variety Of Floral Cookies

 There are few cookie dough recipes that lend themselves to the ease of pressing a perfectly round cookie.

-How To Enjoy Edible Blooms In A Cocktail And A Cookie
+How To Enjoy Edible Flowers In A Cocktail

 A Harvest Of Edible Flowers For Cookies